xeokeri/XAILibrary/README.md

     [cell.thumbnailView imageWithURL:@"http://localhost/path/to/your/image/file.png"];

+***UIScrollView Category***

+    - (void)imageWithURL:(NSString *)url atIndexPath:(NSIndexPath *)indexPath delegate:(id <XAIImageCacheDelegate>)incomingDelegate;

+    - (void)imageWithURL:(NSString *)url atIndexPath:(NSIndexPath *)indexPath delegate:(id <XAIImageCacheDelegate>)incomingDelegate size:(CGSize)imageSize;

+***Example***

+    [aScrollView imageWithURL:@"http://localhost/path/to/your/image/file.png" atIndexPath:anIndexPath delegate:aDelegate size:aSize];

 ###Note:
-I am currently using this on a UIImageView in a UITableView cell.
+I am currently using this on a UIImageView in a UITableView cell, as well as using the delegate protocols connected to a UITableViewController and UICollectionView.
 It can be used on any UIImageView.
 It will then use NSOperationQueue, NSOperation, and NSURLConnection to fetch the image, then save to cache.
-If the image already exists in the cache, based on the URL string, it will use that first and bypass the NSOperationQueue completely.
+If the image already exists in the cache, based on the URL string, it will use that first.
+It will then check to see if a modified file exists on the server.
+If a newer image exists, it will then download the new image.
+The updated image will refresh the storaged cache and the memory cache.
+Then it will pass back to the delegate and be able to refresh the image that is displaying.

 #XAIDataStorage